 Products by Studio 7.5

-Burkhard Schmitz, Claudia Plikat, and Carola Zwick began their partnership in 1992.
-They were looking for the freedom to work on projects that interested them, and for the freedom to do so without bosses or titles.
+Burkhard Schmitz and Carola Zwick started their studio as a team of six in Berlin in 1992.
+The group was looking for the freedom to work on projects that interested them, and for the freedom to do so without bosses or titles.

 This is the way they’ve operated ever since.
-“Everybody does everything,” says Schmitz, speaking for the group that now includes Carola’s brother Roland Zwick.
+“Everybody does everything,” says Schmitz, speaking for the group that now includes Carola’s brother, Roland Zwick, and a small team of seven.
 “That’s how we cultivate ideas and maintain our openness and curiosity.”

 The group’s name—Studio 7.5—comes from an early idea to rent a 7.5-ton truck, put a model shop in it, and drive from one project site to another.
 Obviously, freedom of movement is important for these designers.
 They move freely—and smartly—when designing products for their clients.